 Fast forwarding, we are now in September 1928, and our lucky scientist, Alexander Fleming is returning from a nice relaxing holiday.

-So, when he came across that plate again, he noticed something peculiar, but it wasn’t the contamination itself, it was the strange relationship forged by the two microbes during his absence.
+But, when he came across that plate again, he noticed something peculiar.
+The plate was contaminated and there was a strange relationship forged by the two microbes during his absence.
 And this is where I will give Fleming some credit, he may have been lucky, but he was also observant.
 Many people would probably have come into the lab and quickly tossed the plates before their PI/boss saw them.

 Instead of tossing the obviously contaminated plate immediately into the waste (as I often do), he took a look at it.
 There was a strange blue/green mold growing on one edge of the plate, while the bacteria were on the other side.
 He noticed there was a halo, or a clear ring around the mold, like a forcefield or a moat, clearly stating “You shall not pass!” with all its moldy powers!

 Great, so Fleming found a microbe that produces something that inhibits/kills the growth of another microbe!
 This led to a new problem: could he harness this power?